Teaching and learning theory and practice

 Curriculum studies as a field of research and area of knowledge therefore deals with questions found at the point of intersection between an area of activity or knowledge, and education, teaching, learning and socialisation.

-Research into Mathematics Education addresses the content and methodology of mathematics education.
-The common denominator for the research group working with Mathematical Didactics at Uppsala is that we carry out research into a variety of types of texts used in mathematics education.
+Research in mathematics education is about the content and methods of mathematics teaching.
+The common denominator of the group working in this field at Uppsala is the different types of texts used in mathematics teaching.

 Studies of Language Practices